 Skip to main content

-Which Extensible, Easily Customized UI Framework is Right for You?
+Extensible and Easily Customized: Which UI Framework is Best for You?

-React vs Angular, here’s what I learned and want to share about two popular framework options and the value they brought to our project.
+React vs Angular, here’s what I learned and want to share about two popular framework options and the value they brought to our project, so you can better understand which UI framework is best for you.

 Recently we began a new phase of work specifically focused on the UI of a very technical application, Shibboleth IdP, and in the process we discovered some challenges that would make it difficult to satisfy certain requirements.
 These revolved around JSON-schema, a specification used to describe what a piece of data should look like, as well as providing validation for the information entered by a user to ensure it matches the data.
 This allows our Spring application to define some, if not all of the JSON-schema specification to work with SAML for Shibboleth.
 Unfortunately, I found that the library chosen to implement this spec had one large issue: it would destroy any data NOT specifically described by the provided schema file.
 I attempted to overcome this by merging the original data with the information provided by the user, but ultimately it became a blocker.